 Community Heating Southwark – Water Source Heat Pumps

-ICAX water source heat pumps will be installed in Southwark to heat community housing estates to provide base load heating in conjunction with the gas boilers which are currently being used.
+ICAX water source heat pumps are being installed in Southwark community housing estates to provide base load heating in conjunction with the gas boilers which are currently being used.
 The gas boilers will be retained to provide failsafe back up and additional resilience on the coldest days of the winter.

 The ICAX heat pumps are designed to provide a high temperature flow to the building so that the existing heat distribution systems will not need to be refurbished.
 This will save time and avoid disruption so that the retrofit can proceed with minimum disturbance to the people living in the buildings.